Ze-Michelle-Sun/The-Impact-of-COVID-19-on-the-Stock-Market/README.md

 Because this API key could not fetch the daily data of the stock market which is a premium endpoint, only fetched the weekly data.

 - Matplotlib

-## Research a stock for each below that reflects the following industries

-- What was the COVID-19 impact on the price of the stock over time?

-- What was the correlation between different stocks' closing prices?

-## This Notebook will Show Use of:

-- Importing Data with Pandas

-- Cleaning Data

-- Exploring Data through Visualizations with Matplotlib

 ## Conclusion